Firstrade vs. Robinhood

 - Metastock for real-time news, backtesting, and technical analysis.

-Of course, stock screening is also impossible on a phone, so you would want to select a great stock screener to use in conjunction with Robinhood.
+Of course, stock screening is also impossible on the phone, so you would want to select a great stock screener to use in conjunction with Robinhood.

 Options Trading & Crypto Trading on Robinhood

 If you thought stock technical and fundamental analysis is tough on a smartphone, then get ready for Options Trading.

-With the huge selection of options trading strategies and the real requirement to be able to map each play out in term of risk and reward, you really need to have a strong graphical interface on a well-built application.
+With the huge selection of options trading strategies and the real requirement to be able to map each play out in terms of risk and reward, you really need to have a strong graphical interface on a well-built application.

 The power of Firstrade’s OptionsPlay web application, as mentioned above, cannot be easily replicated by current big-screen competitors, never mind on the small form factor screen of Robinhood.